nair0lf32/zer0ne-blog/content/writeups/HackTheBox/0xDiablos/0xdiablos.md

+---
+title: "0xdiablos"
+date: 2022-09-20T15:33:31+01:00
+draft: false
+categories:
+  - HackTheBox
+---
 # You know who are 0xDiablos

-First challenge
+First challenge on this platform!

-No nmap scan or gobuster...I just had to download the vuln script in zip archive with a given password (see password.txt)
+No nmap scan or gobuster...I just had to download the [vuln](vuln) script in zip archive with a given password (hackthebox)

-After unzipping and executing the program just takes an input and echo it back in the console...
+After unzipping and executing it, the program just takes an input and echo it back in the console...

 Seems like its about reverse engineering and buffer overflow

-I dont know reverse engineering tools alot so googling gave us radare2 and iaito
+I dont know reverse engineering tools alot so googling gave us `radare2`

 Installed radare2